 Updated: September 2018

-In order to effectively manage human impacts on marine mammals, we need to know how many marine mammals are in the management area.
-We also need to know if this number is changing over time: is the population going up or down?
+In order to effectively manage human impacts on marine mammals, we need to know how many marine mammals are in the management area and if this number is changing over time: is the population going up or down?
 The best way to get this information is to carry out surveys to estimate the abundance of whales or seals in specific areas.
-This must be done repeatedly over time to determine if the population is stable, rising or falling.
+Repeating surveys over time helps to determine if the population is stable, rising or falling.

 Why do we count seals?